 Country music and Willie Nelson go hand in hand.
-The country legend is one of the biggest names in music, period.
-Between his incredible solo career and supergroup The Highwaymen with Johnny Cash, Waylon Jennings and Kris Kristofferson, Nelson has had quite a colorful life.
+The country legend is one of the biggest names in music (and popular culture), period.
+Between his incredible solo career and supergroup The Highwaymen with Johnny Cash, Waylon Jennings and Kris Kristofferson, Nelson has lived quite a colorful life.

 From hits like "Blue Eyes Crying in the Rain," "Whiskey River," "Funny How Time Slips Away" and "Good Hearted Woman," the singer-songwriter has become an inspiration in the country music genre.
 Nelson has also penned timeless classics including Patsy Cline's "Crazy" and Faron Young's "Hello Walls."

 Here are 12 things you might not know about Willie Nelson.

 1. He's been playing the same guitar for nearly half a century

-The "Always On My Mind" singer and his trusty guitar Trigger have been playing together since 1969.
+The "Always On My Mind" singer and his beloved guitar Trigger have been playing together since 1969.
 Named after Roy Rogers horse, Nelson bought his famous acoustic guitar for $750.
 Trigger even has famous singer's names engraved in the wood --including one of Willie's best duet partners, Merle Haggard.

 2. He wrote "On The Road Again" on a barf bag